cavemangraham/seangraham.io/content/posts/one-bag-travel-list.md

 ---
 ### The Idea

 Travel the world.
 Work less while learning, seeing, and experiencing more.
 And do all that while actually SAVING money rather than spending it.
+Harness the power of the internet to earn a first world salary while living in a developing nation.

-Harness the power of the internet to earn a first world salary while paying a fraction of your normal cost of living by living in a developing nation.
 Sounds to good to be true?
-Well, theres just one small catch: you have to cram your whole life and everything you own into a single carry-on bag.
+Well, theres just one small catch: you have to cram your whole life and everything you own into a **single carry-on bag.**

 Challenge accepted!